Ankur-Gulia/E-puck/README.md

 # E-puck
-##e-puck2_1_J
+e-puck2_1_J

-*This is a repository containing codes for e-puck2 robot.
+This is a repository containing codes for e-puck2 robot.

-##1.
-Codes for familiarisation
+1. Codes for familiarisation

-*Contains codes for:
+Contains codes for:

-*LED
+LED

-*Proximity
+Proximity

-*Distance
+Distance

-*UART - Bluetooth communication
+UART - Bluetooth communication

-*USB Communication
+USB Communication

-*Motors
+Motors

-*Battery
+Battery

-*Selector
+Selector

-*Sound
+Sound

-*Wait
+Wait

-##2.
-Move in a restricted environment
+2. Move in a restricted environment

-*Code to move the bot in an arena with obstacles.
+-Code to move the bot in an arena with obstacles.
 The objective for the bot is to move without collissions as well as exploring the area.

-##3.
-Chase a moving object
+3. Chase a moving object

-*The bot has to track a moving object in the arena and chase it.
+-The bot has to track a moving object in the arena and chase it.
 The bot maintains a certain distance from the object while chasing to avoid colliding with it.